En bref

 CVG 5193 Instrumentation and Experimental Design for Civil Engineering (3 units)

 Introduction to instrumentation in civil engineering applications; Instrument types and performance; Strain gauges; Transducers; Measurement of position, velocity, acceleration, force, pressure, temperature and flow; Data collection and data acquisition systems; Diagnostics and calibration; Control (Closed versus Open-loop); Servomotor types and servo-valves.
+This course is equivalent to CIVJ 5193 at Carleton University.

 Course Component: Lecture